 Any products in this article have been selected editorially however if you buy something we mention, we may earn commission

 Tomay-to, tomah-to, potay-to, potah-to…. retinol, retinal?
-You’d be forgiven for feeling slightly bemused by the hype over a ‘new’ anti-ageing and acne-busting skincare ingredient that sounds practically the same as the other one, and appears to offer the same benefits as well.
-But the new kid-on-the-block retinal is different from its sibling retinol and worth knowing about for quite a number of reasons.
-So here they all are.
+You’d be forgiven for feeling slightly bemused by the hype over retinal, the anti-ageing and acne-busting skincare ingredient that sounds practically the same as retinol and appears to offer the same benefits as well.
+But retinal (also called retinaldehyde) is different from its sibling retinol in quite a number of ways: it works 11 times faster, it’s less irritating, it’s antibacterial, and it isn’t affected by new EU regulations on retinol, which will start to take effect later this year.
+Here is everything you need to know about this A-list active.

 What is retinal?

-Retinal - also called retinaldehyde- is a form of vitamin A, and therefore a member of the retinoid family.
-It’s safe to say this is the ‘royal family' of skincare ingredients, all with the potential to normalise skin function, with a wide range of pleasing results: fewer lines and wrinkles, fading pigmentation, a reduction of spots and oiliness, and healthier-looking, more radiant skin.
-The family’s most famous denizen is retinol, which is the entire vitamin A molecule – all other retinoids are either fragments of vitamin A, or compounds (vitamin A grafted to something else).
+Retinal is a form of vitamin A, and therefore a member of the retinoid family.
+This is the ‘royal family' of skincare ingredients that offer fewer lines and wrinkles, faded pigmentation, a reduction of spots and oiliness, and healthier-looking, more radiant skin.
+The family’s most famous denizen is retinol.

 The actual active ingredient - the bit that does all the work- in retinol and other retinoids is retinoic acid.
 This is considered a medicine that only doctors can prescribe as a cream, usually under the trade name Tretinoin or Retin-A. It’s the most potent of retinoids and is backed by decades of clinical research.